When LLMs Meet Cybersecurity: A Systematic Literature Review: RQ1: How to construct cybersecurity-oriented domain LLMs?

 \section{RQ1: How to construct cybersecurity-oriented domain LLMs?}

-The cybersecurity domain is facing escalating threats, demanding intelligent and efficient solutions to counter sophisticated and evolving attacks~\cite{kaur2023artificial,kumar2023artificial,mijwil2023towards}.
-LLMs offers novel opportunities for the cybersecurity community~\cite{dasilva2024survey,motlagh2024large}.
-Trained on massive data, LLMs have acquired a wealth of knowledge and developed strong understanding and reasoning capabilities, providing powerful decision-making for cybersecurity.
+The cybersecurity domain is facing escalating threats, demanding intelligent and efficient solutions to deal with complex and evolving attacks~\cite{kaur2023artificial,kumar2023artificial,mijwil2023towards}.
+LLMs provide new opportunities for the cybersecurity community~\cite{dasilva2024survey,motlagh2024large}.
+Trained on massive data, LLMs have acquired rich knowledge and developed strong understanding and reasoning capabilities, providing powerful decision-making for cybersecurity.

-Advancing cybersecurity requires LLMs tailored to the field, harnessing their potential to learn domain-specific data and knowledge.
-This section firstly focuses on key technologies for constructing cybersecurity LLMs, including training methods such as continual pre-training (CPT)~\cite{yıldız2024investigating,zhang2024leveraging} and supervised fine-tuning (SFT)~\cite{zhang2023instruction,dong2023abilities} of LLMs, as well as technical implementations like training with full parameters and parameter-efficient fine-tuning (PEFT)~\cite{ding2023parameter}.
-Then, we introduce several domain datasets designed for evaluating the cybersecurity capabilities of LLMs~\cite{tihanyi2024cybermetric,bhatt2023purple,tony2023llmseceval}, which can guide for selecting a suitable LLM as the base model when constructing cybersecurity LLMs.
-Lastly, we summarize existing works that constructed domain-specific models within cybersecurity by fine-tuning general LLMs~\cite{ferrag2023securefalcon,hackmentor2023}, including but not limited to vulnerability detection, program repair, secure code generation, etc.
+Advancing cybersecurity requires LLMs tailored to the field, leveraging their potential to learn domain-specific data and knowledge.
+This section firstly introduce several domain datasets for evaluating the cybersecurity capabilities of LLMs~\cite{tihanyi2024cybermetric,bhatt2023purple,tony2023llmseceval}, which can guide for selecting an appropriate LLM as the base model when constructing cybersecurity LLMs.
+Then, we focus on key technologies for constructing cybersecurity LLMs, including training methods such as continual pre-training (CPT)~\cite{yıldız2024investigating,zhang2024leveraging} and supervised fine-tuning (SFT)~\cite{zhang2023instruction,dong2023abilities} of LLMs, as well as technical implementations like full-parameters fine-tuning and parameter-efficient fine-tuning (PEFT)~\cite{ding2023parameter}.
+Finally, we summarize existing customized LLMs for specific cybersecurity tasks~\cite{ferrag2023securefalcon,hackmentor2023}, including vulnerability detection, program repair, secure code generation, etc.